(Mentioned in article: Howard Lindzon, Dan McMurtrie, Morgan Housel, Peter Atwater, Donald Trump, Jim Harberson)

 To look at his impact you really only have to look at CNN and Fox News to see what has happened after he’s departed the political stage at least temporarily- their ratings are down by almost 50% in some cases.

 He learned from the “best” in Roy Cohn and Lee Atwater and lesser lights like Roger Stone.
-They were the ones that said that no publicity was bad publicity, if you were attacked, hit back twice as hard twice as quickly and finally don’t let any good deed go unpunished these are all concepts that have warned him well in a real estate sense the man loved conflict and conflict leads to ratings.
+They were the ones that said that no publicity was bad publicity, if you were attacked, hit back twice as hard twice (twice as quickly) and finally don’t let any good deed go unpunished.
+These are all concepts that have warned him well in a real estate sense the man loved conflict and conflict leads to ratings.

 Ratings are something that drives much of what happens in the media and Donald Trump at root understands the media even better than media companies themselves.

-I think the thing that’s particularly interesting about Mr Trump is the fact that his relevance lay in the intersection of his marketing and his sense of public relations and he has a long tradition of name recognition (his is already discovered so his notoriety costs are minimal) and he has developed a low-cost engine for delivering consistent content even after being de-platformed from most social media.
+I think the thing that’s particularly interesting about Mr Trump is the fact that his relevance lay in the intersection of his marketing and his sense of public relations and he has a long tradition of name recognition (his is already discovered so his notoriety costs are minimal).
+He has developed a low-cost engine for delivering consistent content even after being de-platformed from most social media.

 The man truly understands that conflict is really what interests people.
 People are more interested in the car crash than the race – especially in a high velocity news cycle.
 This is Trump’s fundamental understanding and core to his “business model.”